 There are a variety of ways your beneficiary can receive the funds you send them, and the speed of your transfer will depend on which of these you use.
 Typically, if a provider is offering instant transfers, this is most likely to be in the form of cash pickups.
 A cash pickup sees the recipient collect cash from a designated agent location as soon as you have deposited the funds on the other end.

-You may also find providers who will enable you to send money instantly to mobile or e-wallets, but these are less common than the money transfer providers that allow you to send cash overseas.
+You may also find money transfer providers who will enable you to send money instantly to mobile or e-wallets, but these are less common than the money transfer providers that allow you to send cash overseas.

 Other commonly used methods include bank account transfer and debit card transfers.
 These options offer convenience: your money is delivered directly into your recipient’s account with no need to go to a physical collection point.
 However, the price of this convenience often results slower transfer speeds and additional costs.
 A bank transfer can take up to 5 working days and debit card transfers usually take 1 – 2 days.